 Few things are as startling or gut-wrenching for a couple as infertility.
 It can feel like the end of the world, as if your hopes of starting a family are completely dashed.
 But that isn’t always the case.
 Thanks to the miracle of modern medicine, fertility specialists are able to help many who wish to be parents finally bring their little bundles of joy into the world.

 One of the most useful tools for overcoming infertility has been in vitro fertilization, commonly known nowadays as IVF.
 Yet, despite how this process has proven to be an effective way to treat infertility, the details involved in what IVF is and how it works remain a mystery to many who would actually benefit from it.
 We know you may have questions about IVF.
-So let’s take a few minutes to demystify it and help you figure out if it’s a viable option for your family.
+So let’s take a few minutes to demystify it and go over the top 8 most frequently asked questions about IVF.

 What Is IVF, and How Does It Work?